Is it mandatory that my child has a Device/iPad for school?

 Most iPads/Devices when bought new is covered by a one-year manufacturer's warranty that covers any hardware issues with the device.
 Parents have the option of purchasing an extended two-year warranty from Apple under the AppleCare program for iPads.

-Students’ personal iPads/Devices are not covered by the College’s insurance policy.
+Students’ personal iPads/Devices are not covered by the School’s insurance policy.
 Parents are encouraged to investigate insurance options with their own insurance provider.

 What happens to student work if the iPad/Device is lost/damaged/stolen?